Jump to:

 - Blanch the green beans until crisp-tender but not cooked through.
 Use a large pot so they have room to move, and thoroughly salt the water.

-- Sauté almonds in butter over medium head.
+- Sauté almonds in butter over medium heat.
 Get them started for a few minutes ahead of the shallots.

-- Add the shallots.
-Saute with the almonds until the shallots are soft, the almonds are golden, and the butter has turned into browned butter.
+- Add the shallots and garlic.
+Add the shallots to the skillet; saute with the almonds until the shallots are soft, the almonds are golden, and the butter has started to brown.
+Add the garlic at the end and cook for about a minute.

 - Add the blanched green beans.
-Strain well, then toss with the almonds and shallots until just cooked through.
+Strain the beans well to release as much water as possible, then toss with the almonds and shallots until just cooked through.
 Finish with a squeeze of lemon and additional salt and pepper to taste.

 - Use fresh haricot vert, aka French green beans.
 They’re generally available bagged and pre-trimmed in the produce section.
 Inspect the trimmed ends and give them an extra trim if needed.

 - Blanch the green beans separately.
-I’m not a fan of dirtying 2 pots or pans when one can get the job done, but it’s necessary for this particular recipe.
-I tried to make it work in one pan, but it’s a no-go (If you’re looking for one-pan wonders, though, check out my recipes for bacon green beans or garlic green beans).
+We’re not a fan of dirtying 2 pots or pans when one can get the job done, but it’s necessary for this particular recipe.
+(If you’re looking for one-pan wonders, though, check out our recipes for bacon green beans or garlic green beans).

 - Blanch in salted water that tastes like the sea.
 Use one tablespoon kosher salt in the water, which will preserve their bright green color and season the green beans from the inside out.